HypothesisWorks/hypothesis/docs/internals.rst

 minor releases.
 The purpose of this document is to share the ideas, not to specify the behaviour.

+If you want to see all of these how most of these pieces fit together, there is also `a worked example available here <https://github.com/DRMacIver/hypothesis/blob/master/examples/bintree.py>`_.

 This is sorted roughly in order of most interesting to least technically interesting.

 ----------